SURGICAL TREATMENT OF ATIPICAL FORMS OF CONGENITAL HYPERINSULINISM

 Email: noemail@neicon.ru

-S. Amidhonova
+S. A. Amidhonova

 V.A.
 Almazov National Medical Research Centre